EvelynGriffith/object-processing/writing/reflection.md

 ### What was the greatest challenge that you faced when completing this assignment?

-TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: Provide a response to this question that is different from any previous answers.

 The biggest challenge I faced when I was completing this project was completing the source code in the process.py file, and specifically pertaining to the write_person_data function.
 I was unsure what to do in regards to the writerows and the csv file.
 I was unsure how to implement this function syntactically and I wasnt sure how to go about making sure that the function also worked in the way that it was meant to.
+I also struggled a lot with the main.py.
+There was just a lot of code to write that I wasn't familiar with and a lot of times I didn't know where to begin.

 ### Leveraging your response to the previous question, how did you overcome the challenge?

-TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: Provide a response to this question that is different from any previous answers.

-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
+In order to overcome this challenge the thing I needed to do, and probably should have done way earlier, was ask for help.
+I really needed help with this lab.
+It just wasn't accomplishable for me on my own and I think if I had recognized that sooner I would have completed the lab much earlier and understood what I needed to do.
+I guess what I ended up doing in the main.py was finishing out the todos with the help of various TLs and in terms of the write_person_data function I was able to complete it by realizing that there needed to be some conditional logic that would print the attributes that were needed from the list.
+This translated into an if/elif statement that would allow things to print in the way that they were meant to.